fltuna/fltuna/README.md

 I'm a hobby programmer who loves programming and producing bugs since 2020.

 Mainly writes Java/Kotlin and SourcePawn.
-Currently spent times to SourcePawn.
+Currently spent times to CounterStrikeSharp (C#).

 I have interested to(but not touched yet):
 * Reverse Engineering
 * IT infrastructure (k8s, VM, Networking)
-* Writing Desktop Application w/ C# or C++

 ## Stats